OAP Staff

 Hatch is the Outdoor Adventure Program Director and an Instructor of Health and Human Performance for Eastern Oregon University.
 This dream job continues Michael’s lifelong passion of enveloping himself in everything outdoors.
 A native of Boise, Idaho, Hatch received a B.S. degree in Resource Conservation/Wilderness Studies from the University of Montana and his M.S. in Education from Eastern Oregon University.

-For over a decade Hatch worked as a mountain guide, backcountry ski guide, and helped manage Forest Service recreation programs for operations in both Idaho and Northeast Oregon.
+For over a decade Hatch worked as a mountain guide, backcountry ski guide, and helped manage Forest Service recreation programs in both Idaho and Oregon.
 Hatch’s favorite outdoor medium and subject to teach is snow.
 Through the years he has taught avalanche courses to hundreds of recreationists, college students, and EMS personnel as an American Institute for Avalanche Research and Education (AIARE) Level 1 and Level 2 Course Leader and professional member of the American Avalanche Association (AAA).
 He is a board member and forecaster for the Wallowa Avalanche Center (WAC).
 Currently, Michael has certifications as a Wilderness First Responder, AIARE Level 3, Swiftwater Rescue Technician (SRT1), and is a Leave No Trace (LNT) Master Educator.

 Jade McCoy